 Three weeks later, ABC announced that it was moving forward with a spinoff of Roseanne's sitcom family, titled The Conners.
-The series, scheduled for a fall 2018 debut, will include the cast and creative team from the recently cancelled show, after its former star agreed to a settlement in which she relinquished claims to financial and creative involvement.
+The series debuted during in fall 2018 and included the cast and creative team from the recently canceled show after its former star agreed to a settlement in which she relinquished claims to financial and creative involvement.

 Barr subsequently released a statement which said: "I regret the circumstances that have caused me to be removed from Roseanne.
 I agreed to the settlement in order that 200 jobs of beloved cast and crew could be saved, and I wish the best for everyone involved."

-Barr has had a total of three marriages, all ending in divorce.
+Barr has been married three times, all ending in divorce.
 After her marriage to Pentland in 1974, the couple called it quits in 1990; days later, Barr married comedian Tom Arnold, but their marriage lasted only four years.
-In 1995 the actress married her security guard Ben Thomas, and through IVF, gave birth to their son Buck.
+In 1995, the actress married her security guard Ben Thomas, and through IVF, gave birth to their son Buck.
 The couple divorced in 2002.

 Barr threw herself into politics, seeking the nation's top office in 2012.
 She tried for the Green Party's presidential nomination, before losing out to Dr. Jill Stein.
 Barr then ran as the Peace and Freedom Party candidate.
 In an interview with Vulture, Barr said she didn't expect to win but was hoping to raise awareness about the country's flawed political system.
 "I wanted to show how hard it is for anyone who doesn't have $1 billion, who doesn't have any infrastructure, to get their name on the ballot."